Blog

 Pricing by food cost

-A common approach to menu pricing is using food cost, or the cost of the ingredients used to make each dish.
-A rule of thumb is that the food cost percentage should be about 30% of the menu price.
+While there is certainly a range, an industry rule of thumb is a food cost percentage of about 30% of the menu price.
 This means that you’ll end up charging roughly a little more than 3X what a dish costs to make.
-Here’s a formula for calculating food cost percentage:

 Food cost percentage = food costs / food sales